- the subversion of absolute beginning

 The subversion of absolute beginning that we find within Inferno 1 occurs on a larger scale in the opening cantos as a group: only in canto 2 do we find the poet’s invocation to the Muses, and only in canto 3 does the pilgrim approach the gate of hell and does the actual voyage get under way.
 Moreover, although the first souls we see are those in hell’s vestibule, in canto 3, we do not reach the first circle, and thus the first souls of hell proper, until canto 4, and the first prolonged infernal interview does not occur until canto 5, when the pilgrim meets Francesca.
 This programmatic serialization of the poem’s beginning, whereby a new beginning is accorded to each of these early cantos, is most dramatically evidenced by canto 2, which effectively succeeds in postponing, and at least temporarily derailing, the beginning provided by the end of canto 1.
 (The Undivine Comedy, p.
 28)

 [5] By the end of Inferno 2, we know that Dante-protagonist will not be a Ulysses.
-He has been granted a way forward, graced to undertake a journey not permitted to those who adventure on their own, but only to those who are chosen.
+He has been granted a way forward, graced to undertake a journey that is permitted only to those who are chosen, not to those who adventure on their own.

 [6] In narrative terms, canto 2 is devoted to retarding the journey’s beginning, allowing for a narrative space in which these issues can be explicitly brought forward, discussed, and “resolved”, at least to the degree necessary to allow the journey to begin.
 It turns out that Dante-protagonist, the individual and singular historical being, the “io sol uno” (I myself alone) of Inferno 2.3, who was born in Florence in 1265, has to deal with the psychological fall-out of being chosen for such a remarkable undertaking.

-[10] In this way Dante will eventually learn that there are “three such blessed ladies who care for him in the court of heaven” — “tai tre donne benedette / curan di te ne la corte del cielo” (Inf.
-2.124-5) — and that they have chosen Virgilio to come to his immediate assistance in the dark wood.
-He is indeed eletto, like Aeneas and like St. Paul.
+[12] In this way, Dante learns that there are “three blessed ladies who care for him in the court of heaven”—“tre donne benedette / curan di te ne la corte del cielo” (Inf.
+2.124–25)—and that they have chosen Virgilio to come to his immediate assistance in the dark wood.
+He is indeed eletto, like Aeneas and like Saint Paul.

 [11] We go back now to the pilgrim’s initial statement of fear and concern and his self-comparison to two chosen ones, one classical and the other biblical.

-[20] As his most potent emblem of the visionary phenomenon of “waking sleep”, Dante offers the old man who figures the Apocalpyse in the procession of the Earthly Paradise: “un vecchio solo . . . dormendo, con la faccia arguta” (a lone old man, his features keen, advanced, as if in sleep [Purg.
-29.143-44]).
-This is John, the author of the Apocalypse.
-(It is important to note that in Dante’s day the author of the Gospel of John and the author of the Apocalypse were held to be the same John.)
-He is in a visionary trance, “asleep”, yet keenly sighted.
+[19] As his most potent emblem of the visionary phenomenon of “waking sleep”, Dante offers the old man who figures the Apocalypse in the procession of the earthly paradise: “un vecchio solo . . . dormendo, con la faccia arguta” (a lone old man, his features keen, advanced, as if in sleep [Purg.
+29.143–44]).
+This is John, the author of the Apocalypse (it is important to bear in mind that in Dante’s day the author of the Gospel of John and the author of the Apocalypse were held to be the same John).
+Saint John is in a visionary trance: “asleep”, yet keenly sighted.

-[21] In this commentary, these issues, which can be classified as “visionary” and pertain to St. Paul’s raptus and to the sonno of the Commedia, will be discussed as they arise.
+[20] In this commentary, these issues, which can be classified as “visionary” and pertain to St. Paul’s raptus and to the sonno of the Commedia, will be discussed as they arise.
 St. John as author of the Apocalpyse, for instance, will first be discussed in the Commento on Inferno 19.
 For the reader who wants to consider these issues holistically, they are treated synchronically and contextualized in Chapter 7 of The Undivine Comedy.
-(See also my commentary to Dante’s early lyric poems for the pre-Commedia history of these themes in Dante’s work.
-For instance, I present the early sonnet Ciò che m’incontra as treating mystical themes.)
+(See also my commentary to Dante’s early lyric poems for the pre-Commedia history of these themes in Dante’s work: Dante’s Lyric Poetry: Poems of Youth and of the Vita Nuova, cited in Coordinated Reading.
+For instance, I analyze the presence of mystical themes in the youthful sonnet Ciò che m’incontra ne la mente more.

-[22] In Inferno 2, Dante weaves together the figures of Aeneas and St. Paul, the two great precursors — one classical and one biblical — both of whom were chosen for good reasons to undertake his journey to the afterlife.
+[21] In Inferno 2, Dante weaves together the figures of Aeneas and St. Paul, the two great precursors — one classical and one biblical.
+As we have seen, each was chosen for good reasons to undertake his journey to the afterlife.
 Together, these great figures are what the pilgrim fears that he is not:

 Ma io perché venirvi? o chi ’l concede?
 Io non Enea, io non Paulo sono: me degno a ciò né io né altri ’l crede.
 (Inf.
 2.31-33)